The Preserve at Vassar’s Conservation Action Plan

 Conservation Action Plan Vision

-- The Vassar Ecological Preserve maintains a diversity of habitats needed to support wildlife, and continues to provide ecosystem services.
+- The Preserve maintains a diversity of habitats needed to support wildlife, and continues to provide ecosystem services.

 - The threats to conservation targets are minimized to the extent possible.

-- The Vassar Ecological Preserve contributes to corridors of relatively native and intact habitat.
+- The Preserve contributes to corridors of relatively native and intact habitat.

-- The habitats invaded beyond intervention on the VEP remain contained, and can be studied as novel ecosystems.
+- The habitats invaded beyond intervention on the Preserve remain contained, and can be studied as novel ecosystems.

-- The VEP contains examples of real conservation scenarios that can be used to teach students about conservation, environmental monitoring, and land management.
+- The Preserve contains examples of real conservation scenarios that can be used to teach students about conservation, environmental monitoring, and land management.